 Yasumoto: But when the day came, we couldn’t contact Kamiya-san at all no matter how many times we tried.
 So then Toriumi-san was like, “He’s the worst!
 Even if he’s not here, let’s go and eat curry by ourselves.”
-After that and we went to work, Kamiya-san still didn’t come.
+After that we went to work, but Kamiya-san still didn’t come.

 OnoD: Eh?!
 He didn’t come?!

 Yasumoto: Yeah.
 And then around that time, we heard that he got in an accident, the one last year.
 (Kamiya Hiroshi got into a serious traffic accident in 2006 and was hospitalized.)